 “We’re asking all of Stutsman County to complete this survey.
 Your opinion is so important,” said Trisha Jungels, Chief Nursing Officer of Jamestown Regional Medical Center.
 “Our leadership makes important decisions based on this data, so we want a sample that accurately represents our community.”

 Complete the Community Health Partnership survey online.
-They’re also available in hard copy form and can be picked up at Central Valley Health, Jamestown Regional Medical Center and the James River Senior Center.
+They’re also available in hard copy form and can be picked up at Central Valley Health or Jamestown Regional Medical Center.
 The deadline to submit is March 15.